Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 …don’t even get me started on supplement companies, who mostly source cheap herbs from Asia, shove them into a bottle, and produce a very, very sexy website designed to get you to empty your wallet to pop some magical T-boosting pill.

-And these apparently promising supplements, pills and tricks sound good, but simply don’t work.
-Yep…they don’t work, or they raise your T so miniscule-ingly low that you’re basically spending hundreds of your hard-earned dollars on pretty much next-to-nothing when it comes to an actual significant boost.
-You would be shocked at the amount of bloodwork I see that shows me men and women who are doing everything they read on the internets to boost testosterone with barely a bump in total or free levels of this hormone.”
+And these apparently promising supplements, pills, and tricks sound good, but simply don’t work.
+Yep… they don’t work, or they raise your T so miniscule-ingly low that you’re spending hundreds of your hard-earned dollars on pretty much next-to-nothing when it comes to an actual significant boost.
+You would be shocked at the amount of bloodwork I see that shows me men and women who are doing everything they read on the internet to boost testosterone with barely a bump in total or free levels of this hormone.”

-In other words, any time you dive into an article or listen to advice on testosterone boosting, please proceed with caution, if possible self-quantify your results with blood or urine testing (the latter is the gold-standard of hormone evaluation), and be especially careful with supplements and herbs.
+In other words, any time you dive into an article or listen to advice on testosterone boosting, please proceed with caution.
+If possible, quantify your results with self-testing using blood or urine (the latter being the gold standard for a thorough hormone evaluation), and exercise caution, especially with supplements and herbs.

 The Basics: Notoriously Missing Nutrients That Drastically Affect Testosterone Levels